Table of Contents

 chunk ChatResponseStream

 The ChatResponseStream instance containing a message and additional data to append.
-If the message is nulln, no operation is performed.
+If the message is null, no operation is performed.

 Examples